devleague/JS-Style-Guide/README.md

 }
 ```

-invoking functions
+Invoking functions

-arguments have a space between each argument and the enclosing parenthesis
+Arguments have a space between each argument and the enclosing parenthesis

 ```
 square( 10 );